AntonBigAnton/W08-C-Architecture/README.md

 - An x86-64 Assembly file,
 - A Makefile.

-My submission also contains a report and this README.md file
+My submission also contains a report and this README.md file.
+The format of the report has been modified due to the conversion from .docx to .pdf.

 ## Usage